izziaraffaele/react-eas/README.md

 const provider = ethers.providers.getDefaultProvider('sepolia');

 // Connects an ethers style provider/signingProvider for read/write functions.
-// A signer is ESSENTIAL for write operations! eas.connect(provider);
+// Note that a signer is ESSENTIAL for write operations! eas.connect(provider);

 function App() {